Orherz/Java_Course/Class_1/README.md

 - `print` - a method to print without insert return key.
  * We can use the parameter of the println method that get the parameter of what to print - can be vars, strings...

-## Documention
+## Documentation

-Above every class and method there will be a documention that will be for the programmer to explain the code.
+Above every class and method there will be a Documentation that will be for the programmer to explain the code.
 * Full line of description - This kind of line will start with `//`
 * End of line - This description will be in the end of the line and will start in `/*` and will end with `*/`.